 Habitat Management Guidelines for Amphibians and Reptiles of the Southeastern United States are now available in PDF form for FREE download.
 Limited numbers of hard copies may be available at SE PARC regional meetings.

 Habitat Management Guidelines for Amphibians and Reptiles of the Northeastern United States are now available in PDF form for FREE download.
-Hard copies are available at NE PARC regional meetings.
+Unfortunately NE PARC has run out of hard copies at this time.

 Habitat Management Guidelines for Amphibians and Reptiles for the Northwestern United States and Western Canada are now available in PDF form for FREE download.
 Hard copies are available at NW PARC regional meetings